 There are a lot of flashbacks in the movie Sully.
-Even though the movie portrays the aftermath, the rescue of everyone on board that flight, the audience is taken back and forth between the then present investigation and the events of the short traumatic ascent and descent.
-Flashbacks keep the audience in suspense.
+Even though the movie portrays the aftermath, the rescue of everyone on board that flight, the audience is taken back and forth between the then present investigation and the events of the quick and traumatic ascent and descent.
+Flashbacks keep the viewer in suspense.
+Suspense is created as the hero of the story is scrutinized.
 Was Sully somehow at fault?
 Was there a nearby airstrip available after all that would prove Sully to be negligent?
-The flashbacks are used to inform the audience and keep the audience engaged in the critical aspects of the case.
-They also provide scrutinous questions that the audience must be able to answer about Sully in order to illustrate that this incredible landing and rescue was in fact heroic.
+The flashbacks are also used to inform viewers and keep them engaged in the major aspects of the case.
+They also provide critical questions that viewers must be able to answer about Sully in order to illustrate that this incredible landing and rescue was in fact heroic.

 Mark won’t provide us with a two-hour cinematic experience (that would be amazing though).
 Even if he could it wouldn’t be enough for us as an audience to capture the nuances of Jesus’s story the way he wants.
 This is one story where the book version is much better.
 It allows us to “be there” within significant moments which must be scrutinized and processed.
 For example, Jesus sends the twelve out so that they should proclaim that people should repent in Mark 6:7-13.
 The apostles return 16 verses later in 6:30.
-Mark 6:14-29 is inserted in between, where the death of John the Baptist is described and may seem like a random flashback.
-The scene of Herod’s birthday party includes John’s tragic death and John’s disciples come and take his body and lay it in a tomb.
-This seems like Mark includes ‘filler’ while the twelve are going out and return to tell Jesus all they had done and taught.
+Mark 6:14-29 is inserted in between, which includes the death of John the Baptist which may seem like a random flashback.
+This scene offers insight into Herod’s birthday party.
+It includes John’s tragic death and John’s disciples come and take his body and lay it in a tomb.
+This may seem like Mark includes ‘filler’ while the twelve are going out and returning to tell Jesus all they had done and taught.
 But is it filler?
-Could it be informing Mark’s audience (and us) about a significant development in the story?
+Could it be informing Mark’s audience (and us) about a significant development in the story of the hero?
 R.T.
 France explains that the ‘flashback’ provides Mark’s audience with more context of the mission of the twelve.
-Their mission will see similar opposition and their leader (Jesus) will indeed suffer the same fate as John.
-Herod said, “John, whom I beheaded, has been raised.”
-Herod’s statement forecasts Jesus’s resurrection.
-Readers are provided with a key development in the story whereas a casual reading will miss the connection.
+Their mission will see similar opposition to John’s and their hero (Jesus) will indeed suffer the same fate as John.
+In Mark 6:16 Herod said, “John, whom I beheaded, has been raised.”
+Mark inserts Herod’s statement which forecasts Jesus’s resurrection.
+Readers are provided with a key development in the story whereas a casual reading of this pericope will miss the connection.

-Mark is providing suspense (as we’ll also see in following episodes) to his version of Jesus’s story.
-This may seem indulgent for a writer of a gospel to do this.
-It may be that Mark has inside knowledge from Peter.
+Perhaps Mark has inside knowledge from Peter.
 Imagine several dinners with Peter as he retells countless details of his experiences with the disciples and Jesus.
 Would you not be on the edge of your seat?
-Would you not include key and captivating nuances to your version of the story in order to provide scrutinous questions that demand answers that only you’ll be able to give?
-Wouldn’t these inclusions authenticate your authorship?
-Wouldn’t Mark’s readers in every generation want to hear what he has to say about the Messiah’s heroic story and the rescue of the world?
+Would you not include key and captivating nuances to your version of the story in order to answer major questions about Jesus, nuances that only you’ll be able to provide?